glic3rinu/passlib/docs/overview.rst

 * The :mod:`passlib.hosts` module contains pre-configured
   instances for managing hashes as found in the /etc/shadow files on Linux and BSD systems.

+* And finally the :mod:`passlib.context` module, which provides the :class:`!CryptContext` class itself, allowing an application to setup the particular configuration it required.

 .. note::